mmsandhu/IMU-HAR-IL/README.md

 All data stored at **60 Hz.**

-**Sensor deployment:** 11 ob body and 19 on different objects in the home
+**Sensor deployment:** 11 on body and 19 on different objects in the home

 **Collection Period:** From June 2024 to Sep 2024